PeculiarVentures/ASN1.js/README.md

 ## Features of the library

+* Fully object-oriented library.
+Inhiritence is using everywhere inside the lib;
 * Working with HTML5 data objects (ArrayBuffer, Uint8Array etc.);
 * Working with all ASN.1:2008 types;
 * Working with [BER][] encoded data;